MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 [Summarize](./summarize-operator.md) groups together rows that have the same values in the `by` clause, and then uses an aggregation function (for example, `count`) to _combine_ each group in a _single row_.
 In this case, there's a row for each state and a column for the count of rows in that state.

 A range of [aggregation functions](aggregation-functions.md) are available.
 You can use several aggregation functions in one `summarize` operator to produce several computed columns.
 For example, we could get the count of storms per state, and the sum of unique types of storm per state.
 Then, we could use [top](./top-operator.md) to get the most storm-affected states.
-We can make a list of the five US states heaviest hit by storms, and how many storms each suffered.
-Note, it is 'desc' in the 'by' clause, in descending order.
+We can make a list of the five US states heaviest hit by storms, and how many storms each state suffered.

+[!NOTE]
+It is 'desc' in the 'by' clause, in descending order.

 <!-- csl: https://help.kusto.windows.net/Samples -->